richardc/blog/_posts/2013-02-02-puppet-concat-patterns.markdown

 title: "Puppet concat patterns"
 ---

+It's common to want to configure a shared resource from many classes in your module tree, each class defining it's own configuration parameters that then merge into a more unified whole.

-It's a common pattern when managing systems with puppet to want to build up a configuration from multiple points in your classes.
-When the service you're configuring natively supports a conf.d style this is quite straightforward, you just drop files from whereever makes sense, but for a single-file resource you need to use one of the concatenation patterns available to you with puppet.
+When the resource you're configuring natively supports a conf.d style this makes the configuration management job quite simple, you just drop out a new file from each class that's interested and call it done.

+The complexity comes when you have a single file that you need to manage.
+At that point it's time to break out one of the concatenation options available to you with puppet.

 Probably the most widely-used concatenation pattern is to use R.I.Pienaar's excellent puppet-concat module.